747-diego/Potion-Alpha-Frontend-Developer-Challenge/README.md

 # <a href="https://docs.potionvision.com/frontend-developer-challenge-2025-02"> <img src="public/lovable-uploads/potionLogo.png" alt="Potion Alpha Logo" width="30"/> </a> Potion Alpha Frontend Developer Challenge

-## 🚀 My Journey

-As a developer working on the Potion Leaderboard project, I embraced modern development practices by leveraging the Lovable AI platform to streamline my workflow.
-With my foundation in web development, I was able to focus on the core features while Lovable assisted with implementation details and best practices.
-This approach allowed me to efficiently create a responsive, feature-rich leaderboard that showcases Solana memecoin trader performances.

-Throughout the development process, I prioritized creating an intuitive user interface, implementing comprehensive filtering capabilities, and ensuring mobile responsiveness.
-The combination of my vision and Lovable's technical assistance resulted in a polished platform that serves the Solana trading community.

 ![Potion Leaderboard Hero Image](public/lovable-uploads/Potion-Hero.png)

 ### **Overview & Background**